marek-carlisle/chatspace-solo-project/README.md

 ### View Shelf

 All logged in users should be able to view ALL items on the shelf (even items added by other users).
-On the view shelf page there should also be an option to delete items on the shelf.
+On the view shelf page there should also be an option to delete the current users items on the shelf.

 ### Add Items to the Shelf